Royal Crown Jewels Stolen, Cops Chasing Suspect [Breaking]

 A royal family’s crown jewels have been stolen, leaving police to chase the suspect by helicopter, boat, and car.

-Parts of the Swedish Royal Regalia were stolen on Tuesday according to Royal Central.
+Priceless jewels from the Swedish Royal Regalia were stolen on Tuesday according to Royal Central.
 The jewels were stolen from Strangnas Cathedral in Sweden while on display in a locked case.
 The crowns are burial crowns from 1611, of King Karl IX and Queen Kristina.
 A royal orb was also stolen during the heist.

+Catharina Frojd, a spokeswoman for the 14th-century cathedral, told the Associated Press the thieves set the alarms off.

+“The alarm went off when the burglars smashed the security glass and stole the artifacts.”

-Two suspects were seen fleeing the cathedral on a motorboat.
-Police are surrounding the city as well as the river.
+Two suspects were seen fleeing the cathedral on a motorboat, police surrounded the city as well as the river.
 A police spokesperson, Thomas Agnevik, described the value of the stolen items.

 Royal family crown jewels stolen by thieves who made off on motorboat https://t.co/OBNn9DPPeo